carewebframework/carewebframework-core/README.md

 A modular, extensible framework for building clinical applications in a collaborative fashion, the CareWeb Framework is built upon established open source technologies.

-The framework also serves as the foundation for the rest of the CareWeb Framework projects.
+The framework serves as the foundation for the rest of the CareWeb Framework projects.
 Browse the repositories under the [CareWebFramework organization][] on GitHub for a full list.

 ## Downloading artifacts